 -

-Marquês de Pombal - Sebastião José de Carvalho e Melo, Marquês de Pombal and Count of Oeiras, was Prime Minister of D. José I, between 1750 and 1777, having been most responsible for the reconstruction of Lisbon, after the 1755 earthquake. proportions, built in his honor, through public subscription, is composed of the figure of the marquis with a lion, in bronze, sitting on a pedestal, approximately 40 m high, in worked stone, bearing 4 medallions in the upper part, which represent Pombal’s main collaborators, including Manuel da Maia, Eugénio dos Santos and Machado de Castro, while the lower part of the base is surrounded by several allegorical figures, namely a female figure symbolizing rebuilt Lisbon and 3 sculptural groups evoking the reforms carried out by Pombal in the fields of agriculture, industry and education.
+Marquês de Pombal - Sebastião José de Carvalho e Melo, Marquês de Pombal and Count of Oeiras, served as Prime Minister under D. José I from 1750 to 1777 and was instrumental in Lisbon’s reconstruction after the 1755 earthquake.
+A monument of grand proportions, built in his honor through public subscription, features the marquis with a lion in bronze, seated on a pedestal approximately 40 meters high, crafted from stone.
+It includes four medallions representing Pombal’s key collaborators, such as Manuel da Maia, Eugénio dos Santos, and Machado de Castro, while the lower part of the base is surrounded by several allegorical figures, including a female figure symbolizing rebuilt Lisbon and three sculptural groups representing Pombal’s reforms in agriculture, industry, and education.
+It was inaugurated on May 13, 1934.

-Lisbon - Farewell to customers.
-Return to the Hotel, Private Accommodation or the agreed meeting point.
+Lisbon - Farewell to guests.
+Return to the hotel, private accommodation, or the designated meeting point.

 - Private transportation